-The following were the terms of reference of the Committee as provided in section 404(7) of the Companies and Allied Matters Act CAP, 2020:
+The following were the terms of reference of the Committee as provided in section 359(6) of the Companies and Allied Matters Act CAP C20 laws of the Federation of Nigeria, 2004:

-- a) Ascertain whether the accounting and reporting policies of the Company are in accordance with legal requirements and agreed ethical practices; - b) Review the scope of planning of audit requirements. - c) Review the findings on management matters in conjunction with the External Auditors and departmental responses - d) Keep under review the effectiveness of the Company's system of accounting and internal control. - e) Make recommendations to the Board with regard to the appointment, removal and remuneration of the External Auditors of the Company. - f) Authorize the internal auditor to carry out investigation into activities of the Company which may be of interest or concern to the committee.
+- a) Ascertain whether the accounting and reporting policies of the Company are in accordance with legal requirements and agreed ethical practices; - b) Review the scope of planning of audit requirements. - c) Review the findings on management matters in conjunction with the External Auditors and departmental responses thereon; - d) Keep under review the effectiveness of the Company's system of accounting and internal control. - e) Make recommendations to the Board with regard to the appointment, removal and remuneration of the External Auditors of the Company. - f) Authorize the internal auditor to carry out investigation into activities of the Company which may be of interest or concern to the committee.